Common pitfalls with GpsGate Scripting

 Your “Exposed objects and test values” on your right, see “4” below, will be automatically updated when clicking on a user and its track points, see “2” below, with some exceptions described further down.
 Documentation is found in “1” by clicking on the respective object.

 Test what happens when moving between different states.
-You can create suitable test data, triggering these moves, with SimOne, to speed up the work.
-But remember that not all objects, in the test environment, are updated when clicking on a user and its track points, e.g. the session objects: user, vehicle and driver.
+You can create suitable test data triggering these moves with the device simulator to speed up the work.
+But remember that not all objects, in the test environment, are updated when clicking on a user and its track points, e.g. the session objects: user, vehicle, and driver.
 Those objects will always include the latest data sent to the server.
-At least you can be sure of that what you have under “Exposed objects and test values”, (see “4”), is the input to your script.
+At least you can be sure that what you have under “Exposed objects and test values”, (see “4”), is the input to your script.

 Recreate the problem